News

 “Hard-working young families cannot effectively compete for starter homes with Wall Street firms and their vast resources,” Trump wrote in the order.
 “Neighborhoods and communities once controlled by middle-class American families are now run by faraway corporate interests.”

-The president said he would declare a new Federal Reserve chairman who would be supportive of lowering the central bank’s benchmark interest rates.
+The president said he would declare a new Federal Reserve chairman who would support lowering the central bank’s benchmark interest rates.
 Declining interest rates under the new central bank leadership would lead to a fall in mortgage rates.

 On Jan.
-30, the president announced that former Federal Reserve Governor Kevin Warsh will succeed Jerome Powell as the next central bank head.
+30, the president announced that former Federal Reserve board member Kevin Warsh will succeed Jerome Powell as the next central bank head.

 Share This Article: